cdelorme/system-setup/docs/osx.md

 - Time Machine
     - Do not show menu bar icon

-Other minor tweaks include adding at least one extra desktop to Mission Control by default, and from the battery menu I have it "Show Percentage".
+Adding an additional desktop to Mission Control and setting the battery to display its percentage are also advisable changes.

-_These are my preferences, obviously your settings are subject to your own discretion._

 ## spotlight cache

 If you end up with a problem with spotlight you can clear it's cache from command line.

 ##### commands